How to Get an Emotional Support Animal (ESA) Letter in Minneapolis, MN

 Many states do not recognize ESAs or provide additional protections beyond the federal laws already in place.
 However, under Minnesota’s Human Rights Act law — more on this later — an ESA letter will also give you the right to take your animal to your workplace.

-How to Get an Emotional Support (ESA) Letter in Minneapolis, Minnesota
+How to Get an Emotional Support (ESA) Letter in Minneapolis

 Sadly, there are many malicious websites that prey on the lack of public knowledge surrounding ESAs and the fact that misinformation is rampant online.
 They will often offer to “register” your ESA or provide an ESA letter the next working day — for a hefty fee.